TC-X/ci-case-study/readme.md

 - **Markdown Support**: Responses are rendered with markdown for richer formatting.
 - **Preventive Logic & Loading Skeleton**: Provides user feedback while waiting for responses.
 - **Local Storage Persistence (Frontend Only)**: Conversation histories are stored on the client side for convenience.

-This application was developed over a focused 5-day period, following a simple roadmap that prioritized core assignment requirements and then added extra features within time constraints.

 ---